-Repository cloning is included with all Enterprise plans and is available as a paid option on yearly Platinum plans.
-Reach out to our Sales team for more information.
+Repository cloning is included with all Enterprise plans and is available as a paid option on yearly Platinum plans paid via invoice.
+In order to enable this feature, please reach out to our Sales team for more information.

 Why should you use Environments

 We recommend using a development environment for Prismic repositories if you have a continuous development cycle and are regularly implementing new designs or components to your website.

 This option allows you to clone the entirety of your production repository to a development environment: copying all of the custom types, documents, and assets.
 The user-base remains independent, ensuring that only the relevant developers and content editors have access to the development environment.

 Once cloned, you can perform the necessary changes to your custom types, create new ones, and safely test them out in the development environment of your codebase.
 Your development application can connect to the Prismic development API endpoint.